Rajsamand: Demographics

 Total population of the Rajsamand district is 987,024 (493,459 male and 493,565 female).
 This district has a male to female ratio of nearly 1:1.
 Rajsamand has an average literacy rate of 67%, male literacy is 77%, and female literacy is 57%.
 In Rajsamand, 15% of the population is under 6 years of age.

 Economy

 Although most of the economy of Rajasthan is based on agriculture, this part of the state is rich in mineral resources.
 The area is one of the prime Indian suppliers of marble, granite and other valuable varieties of stone.
 The Dariba,Sindesar khurd and Zawar mines are the principal Indian sources of ores for zinc, silver, manganese, etc. The majority of the population is engaged in organised and unorganised mining-related works.
 Others are engaged in tyre and tobacco factories.

-Places to see
+Places of interest

-Located at about 62 km away from the magnificent city of Udaipur (the city of lakes), Rajsamand itself is quite naturally endowed with eye-catching beauty.
-Surrounded by the wide ranges of Aravali, it houses the stunning Rajsamand Lake.
+Located at about 62 km away from the city of Udaipur (the city of lakes), Rajsamand is surrounded by the wide ranges of Aravali.
+It houses Rajsamand Lake.